awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

 By default, VACUUM skips the sort phase for any table where more than 95 percent of the table's rows are already sorted\.
 Skipping the sort phase can significantly improve VACUUM performance\.
 To change the default sort or delete threshold for a single table, include the table name and the TO *threshold* PERCENT parameter when you run VACUUM\.

+Users can access tables while they are being vacuumed\.
+You can perform queries and write operations while a table is being vacuumed, but when data manipulation language \(DML\) commands and a vacuum run concurrently, both might take longer\.
+If you execute UPDATE and DELETE statements during a vacuum, system performance might be reduced\.
+VACUUM DELETE temporarily blocks update and delete operations\.

+Amazon Redshift automatically performs a DELETE ONLY vacuum in the background\.
+Automatic vacuum operation pauses when users run data definition language \(DDL\) operations, such as ALTER TABLE\.

 **Note**
 The Amazon Redshift VACUUM command syntax and behavior are substantially different from the PostgreSQL VACUUM operation\.
 For example, the default VACUUM operation in Amazon Redshift is VACUUM FULL, which reclaims disk space and resorts all rows\.
 In contrast, the default VACUUM operation in PostgreSQL simply reclaims space and makes it available for reuse\.